abusalimov/SublimeCImproved/README.md

 Dropped features
 ----------------

-### `#if 0` conditionals
+### `#if 1 ... #else` conditionals
-The standard syntax highlights `#if 0` blocks as comments.
+The standard syntax highlights recognizes `#else` part after `#if 1` conditional as a comment.
 This is a really nice feature, however it is rather fragile and has many issues, e.g. with unterminated blocks (opening/closing brace inside a preprocessor conditional).
-So for sake of simplicity it was decided to remove it at all.
+So for sake of simplicity it was decided to remove it at all, leaving only a plain `#if 0` handling, which is more or less stable and has pretty straightforward implementation.

-You may however checkout a [preprocessor-cond-scopes](https://github.com/abusalimov/SublimeCImproved/tree/preprocessor-cond-scopes) branch which has this feature implemented.
+You may however checkout a [preprocessor-cond-scopes](https://github.com/abusalimov/SublimeCImproved/tree/preprocessor-cond-scopes) branch which doesn't have this limitation.